-All of New Zealand’s state schools have a Board of Trustees (BoT) to govern the school.
+All of New Zealand’s state schools have a Board to govern the school.
 The Board is elected every three years by parents and staff.

 The Board governs the school in accordance with the Long Bay School Charter and the directives of the Ministry of Education.
 The essence of trusteeship is that all Trustees on the Board hold in trust for the community the successful education of all children enrolled at the school.
 The Board is responsible for setting strategic goals through its Strategic Plan, determining Board policy, delegating powers including school management, review, employment of staff, the school’s financial affairs and property management.

 The Board comprises of seven members: five parent trustees elected by the parent community, one staff trustee elected by the school staff and the school principal.

 Board members for the 2022 – 2024 period are:

 Rachael Randal (Parent Trustee)

 Rob Hutton (Principal)